-At the end of the second quarter of 2018-19, net results of operations at WDBA reflect a surplus of \$89.7 million (compared to \$122.9 million in the prior year).
+At the end of the third quarter of 2018-19, net results of operations at WDBA reflect a surplus of \$100.0 million (compared to \$142.0 million in the prior year).
 The surplus is mostly due to the timing of appropriations and expenditures on capital assets and the acquisition of US properties.

-Compared to the year end results, net financial assets decreased by \$20.2 million to \$110.7 million.
-Non-financial assets increased by \$112.2 million to \$517.8 million.
-The increase is driven by BNA startup activities Michigan activities, utility relocation in Canada, the Early Works on the Canadian lands, and capitalized design and engineering costs, compared to the prior year.
+Compared to the year end results, WDBA moved from a net financial asset position of \$130.9 million to a net financial liability position of \$357.8 million, a change of \$488.7 million due primarily to the recording a liability to BNA of \$497.7 million.
+Non-financial assets increased by \$577.9 million to \$983.5 million.
+The increase is driven by BNA startup activities, and increases in costs related to Michigan activities, utility relocation in Canada, and the Early Works on the Canadian lands.